GoosefleetEO/allianceauth-buyback-program/README.md

 	- Alerts for mistakes in contracts such as missmatching price
 - Contract tracking history

+## Requirements

+1. Buyback program is a plugin for Alliance Auth.
+If you don't have Alliance Auth running already, please install it first before proceeding. (see the official [AA installation guide](https://allianceauth.readthedocs.io/en/latest/installation/auth/allianceauth/) for details)
+1. Buyback program needs the app [django-eveuniverse](https://gitlab.com/ErikKalkoken/django-eveuniverse) to function.
+Please make sure it is installed, before before continuing.

 ## Installation

 1. Activate your venv ```source /home/allianceserver/venv/auth/bin/activate```